 I recently upgraded our virtual Windows 10 machine to Windows 11 and then moved them to another drive due to the storage issue.
 Now, when I try to run Windows 11 on a virtual machine, it refuses to launch.
-You can read the complete error in the below image, “Cannot register the DVD image ‘VBoxGuestAdditions.iso.”
+You can read the complete error in the below image, “Cannot register the DVD image ‘VBoxGuestAdditions.iso.'”

 Why this error comes in Oracle VirtualBox?
-You may see this error when you transfer virtual machine files from one drive to other or from one PC to another.
+You may see this error when you transfer virtual machine files from one drive to another or from one PC to another.
 You will be unable to open your previously installed Windows, and you will see an error message, “Failed to open virtual machine.”
 You will see more error details, “Cannot register the DVD Image ‘VBoxGuestAdditions.iso’ because a CD/DVD image ‘VBoxGuestAdditions.iso’ with UUID ….. already exists.”

 It’s a very frustrating moment if you have stored some critical data on a virtual machine.
-By just transferring your files of Windows virtual machine to a new drive, you lost all data?
+By just transferring your files from Windows virtual machine to a new drive, you lost all data?
 No, it’s not true.
 Your data, as well as virtual Windows, is still safe, and you can use it.
 There is no need to install your Windows again on a virtual machine.

 If you also have a similar issue on your PC, you can resolve them by referring to this post.

 “Cannot register the ‘VBoxGuestAdditions.iso’ DVD image in VirtualBox,” How do I fix it?